 Capelin (Masago, Smelt Roe) – Canada

-Capelin is an important source of food for many seabirds, marine mammals and commercially important fish species.
+Capelin are an important source of food for many seabirds, marine mammals and commercially important fish species, so Capelin fisheries could affect ocean food webs and ecosystems.
+Canadian scientists and managers have taken some steps to assess the ecological role of Capelin.